Skip to main content

 4. Verify aud matches your server's Resource URI

-MCP servers MUST validate that the aud (audience) claim matches their Resource URI.
-Without this check, tokens issued for other services could be replayed against your MCP server.
-This prevents the confused deputy problem.
+MCP servers MUST validate that the aud claim matches their Resource URI.
+Without this check, tokens issued for other services could be replayed against your MCP server, enabling the confused deputy problem.

 StatusWhenHeader